GSA-TTS/atj-platform/README.md

 # 10x Access to Justice Tooling

-Test bed for ATJ platform tooling, completed as part of the [10x Transparency for Fines and Fees](https://trello.com/c/25Jl6NwJ/207-transparency-for-fines-and-fees) project.
+Test bed for ATJ platform tooling, completed as part of the [10x Digital Access to Justice Platform](https://trello.com/c/25Jl6NwJ/207-digital-access-to-justice-platform) project.

 ## Overview

-This project is structured as a monorepo.
 The project dependencies within the workspace are:

 ![workspace project dependencies](./workspace-dependencies.svg)